DominicWatts/Magento2Docker/README.md

 To enable xdebug, you will need to toggle the `PHP_ENABLE_XDEBUG` environment variable to `true` in `global.env`.
 Then when using docker-compose you will need to restart the fpm container using `docker-compose up -d`, or stopping and starting the container.

-## Varnish

-Varnish is running out of the container by default.
-If you do not require varnish, then you will need to remove the varnish block from your `docker-compose.yml` and uncomment the `environment` section under the `web` container definition.

-To clear varnish, you can use the `cli` containers `magento-command` to clear the cache, which will include varnish.
-Alternatively, you could restart the varnish container.

-    docker-compose run --rm cli magento-command cache:flush
-    # OR
-    docker-compose restart varnish

-If you need to add your own VCL, then it needs to be mounted to: `/data/varnish.vcl`.

 ## Creating a docker image

 Assuming your docker hub repository is `domw/magento2-php`